Congratulations on joining Ring Neighborhoods!

 Read the Community Guidelines

-Check for Neighborhood alerts
+Check for Neighbors alerts

-Neighborhood alerts are a social media space designed for members of a neighborhood to share images, text, and to read relevant news articles that have a bearing on neighborhood safety.
+Neighbors alerts are a social media space designed for members of a neighborhood to share images, text, and to read relevant news articles that have a bearing on neighborhood safety.
 There are also controls under alert content that allow you rate a particular piece of content as helpful, post your own comment, or use your smart phone's share options to share the content with other apps.
-There are also controls to report a piece of content as inappropriate and submit it for review by the Neighborhoods moderation team.
+There are also controls to report a piece of content as inappropriate and submit it for review by the Neighbors moderation team.

 If you'd like to post your own content, you can simply tap the "Add New Alert" button.
 Alerts can consist of a photo or video with text comments of 50 characters or less.